| |

 sure that two press operators working on the two consoles at the

 same time do not give conflicting commands to the press.
+The Production Preparation Console, another RTA-client in the

 Dow Jones system, provides the RTA-servers with all production